Pop Into Rocky’s Grill & Soda Shop

-On the property the center has four separate venues, each located on creatively designed roads named after musicians and instruments.
-The largest being an outdoor auditorium which seats 1,800 audience members.
+On the property, the center has four separate venues, each located on creatively designed roads named after musicians and instruments.
+The largest is an outdoor auditorium that seats 1,800 audience members.
 This location hosts over eighty public concerts which are free for locals.
-This rustic auditorium sits directly next to a well kept pond.
-Recently, a new area dubbed Parker Hall, which seats 400, opened its doors in 2022 for theater and opera productions.
+This rustic auditorium sits directly next to a well-kept pond.
+Recently, a new area dubbed Parker Hall, which seats 400 opened its doors in 2022 for theater and opera productions.

 Smoke On BBQ Food Review

 Confined to a small blue outpost, The Smoke On BBQ team works magic into their

 After talking to multiple locals at other restaurants I was pointed towards Smoke